apereo/cas/docs/cas-server-documentation/_includes/metrics-configuration.md

 metrics are exported to a StatsD agent running on your local machine.
 The StatsD agent host and port to use can be provided using:

-{% include casproperties.html properties="management.metrics.export.statsd" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.statsd" %}

 ### Wavefront

 Wavefront registry pushes metrics to Wavefront periodically.
 If you are exporting metrics to Wavefront directly, your API token must be provided:

-{% include casproperties.html properties="management.metrics.export.wavefront" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.wavefront" %}